 The basic difference between a biological and a cultural ecosystem is the unit of change and evolution.
 In biological ecologies, organisms adapt with the speed of their reproduction, and change is over generations.
 In cultural ecologies, change happens with the speed of thought, and is transmitted primarily by language.

 As ecosystems, cultures have the equivalent of organisms shaping and being shaped by them.
 One of these equivalents is obvious: ourselves.
 We participate in both biological ecosystems and cultural ecosystems.
 But just as we are not alone in biological ecosystems, neither are we alone in cultural ecosystems.

 The Vikings: from racial identity to cultural ecosystem

 The most recent studies of Viking culture supports the ecosystem model and undermines the right wing racial model.
 Geneticists at the University of Copenhagen examined the genomes from human remains discovered in archaeological sites across Greenland and Europe from between 2400 B.C. and 1600 A.D.
 The Vikings proved to be truly a diverse, with ancestry including Sami hunter-gatherers, Anatolian farmers, and people from the Eurasian steppe.

 The study also revealed the Vikings comprised four distinct groups centered on Denmark, Norway, and Sweden’s Gotland and Ӧland islands.
-Surprisingly, that these distinct Viking groups mixed more with people encountered in their expeditions than with other Viking populations.
+Surprisingly, these distinct Viking groups mixed more with people encountered in their expeditions than with other Viking populations.